B-Lamine/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5-local_variables : lists all local variables, global variables and functions.
 6-create_local_variable : creates a local variable BEST with value "School".
 7-create_global_variable : creates a global variable BEST with value "School".
+8-true_knowledge : prints the result of adding 128 to the value stored in TRUEKNOWLEDGE with a new line at the end.